• Skip to primary navigation

 • In a hurry?
 You can skip the chilling time, but cowboy caviar does taste better when it has time to marinate because the flavors meld together.

 • Making for a dip?
-Cut the vegetables small, the size of a bean, so they can fit easily on a chip, and make sure that all of the ingredients the same size.
+Cut the vegetables small, about the size of a bean, so they can fit easily on a chip, and make sure that all of the ingredients are the same size.

 • person holding a piece of garlic toast